aarya-sahasrabudhe/HVRs_DNAanalysis/README.md

 # Mitochondrial DNA Hypervariable Regions Analysis (HVR1 & HVR2)
-This repository contains my project **"HVRs_DNA_analysis.ipynb"**, which was done as a part of "AI in Biotechnology:Fundamentals to Frontiers" course through Biogrademy
+This repository contains my project **"DNA sequence analysis on Highly Variable Regions(HVRs)"**, which was done as a part of "AI in Biotechnology:Fundamentals to Frontiers" course through Biogrademy

 # Project Overview
 The project focuses on analyzing the **hypervariable regions (HVR1 and HVR2)** of the **human mitochondrial DNA (mtDNA)**.